HKSSY/Drone-Hacking-Tool/README.md

 ### Install ROS driver

 After that, please install the driver for ROS to communicate with the drone.
 The driver called [tello_driver](https://github.com/appie-17/tello_driver) and [bebop_autonomy](https://github.com/AutonomyLab/bebop_autonomy).
 In this tool, we tested DJI Tello and Parrot Bebop 2 works with this tool, users can use this tool for takeoff, landing and viewing the live camera content.
+You may also install another ROS driver for hacking other drones, but you need to edit the source code and we cannot promise it can work with this tool.

-*You may also install another ROS driver for hacking other drones, but you need to edit the source code and we cannot promise it can work with this tool.
+### Ready hardware